akshat-shah-2003/Video-Game-Recommender-System/README.md

 # Video-Game-Recommender-System
-Best Video Game Recommender System specially for game lovers.
+A System specially for game lovers.
 You just need to enter the name of your favourite game, and the system will suggest you 5 similar games.

 # Instructions
 1. Open terminal in current directory and install requirements.txt using